 HANNAH, William.
 2075.
 Private.
 Entered France 2/07/1915 as Private 1529 2KEH and transferred to KEH as Private 2075 on 17/10/1917.
 Wounded at the defense of Vieille Chapelle 9/04/1918 with gunshot wound to the chest, hospitalised and returned to England on the "Princess Elisabeth" 15/04/1918.
 Discharged 5/04/1919.
 Born 1892 in Annan, Dumfries, Scotland.
 Awarded 1914/15 Star trio.

 HANNAY, James.
 578. Private KEH.
 Entered France 22/04/1915.
-Commissioned as a Second Lieutenant 16th Battalion, King's Royal Rifle Corps 27/03/1917.
+Commissioned as a Second Lieutenant, 16th Battalion, King's Royal Rifle Corps 27/03/1917.
 Wounded and awarded Military Cross 18/03/1918.
 Prisoner of War 16/04/1918 and repatriated Dec 1918.
 Entitled to 1914/15 Star trio.
 From New Zealand and commemorated on the Auckland Online Cenotaph.

 HARE, Percy Richard.
-Lieutenant in 1902 and commanded 2nd Troop (African) 'D' Squadron (British African) as Captain 3/07/1905.
+Lieutenant in 1902 and commanded 2nd Troop, 'D' (African) Squadron (British African) as Captain 3/07/1905.
 Photograph see Figure 4.

 HARE, Ralph R. W. 60.
 Serjeant KEH.
 Entered France 22/04/1915.
 Discharged 28/02/1919.
 Entitled to 1914/15 Star trio.
 Portrait photograph available on www.kingedwardshorse.netDied May 1940.

 HARES, Richard.
 663. Private KEH.
 Entered France 22/04/1915.
 Discharged 11/09/1919.
-Entitled to 1914/15 Star trio.
+Awarded 1914/15 Star trio and his 1914/15 Star was sold in the UK by Great War Medals in February 1986.

 HARLE, Edwin.
 822. Private KEH.
 Entered France 17/06/1915.
 Discharged to re-enlist in Royal Flying Corps (RFC) as Private 14092 on 29/11/1915.
 Entitled to 1914/15 Star trio named to RFC.